Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_019_interaction_script_for_isabella_torres_and_sarah_chen.md

 **Isabella**: "Sarah, I feel torn between pushing for rapid AI advancements and ensuring we don't leave anyone behind.
 How do we advocate for progress while considering the ethical implications?"

+**Sarah**: "It's a delicate balance, Isabella.
+We must ensure that our policies reflect our commitment to social justice, especially in light of the challenges we face."

 **Sarah**: "It's a delicate balance, [REDACTED].
 We must ensure that our policies reflect our commitment to social justice, especially in light of the challenges we face."

 ### Scene 2: Ethical Considerations